 - Learn about the fee structure.
 Check the fees that apply when selling on Amazon and remember to factor them into your calculations when working out the cost of doing business.
 If your business operates on very low margins, selling on Amazon may not be a viable option.

 - Managing shipping.
 While you may be able to easily manage to pack and ship the number of orders your business currently receives, would you be able to cope with increased demand if your sales rise?
-It may be well-worth considering whether you should sign up for Fulfillment by Amazon, which is Amazon’s process for warehousing and shipping your product and also taking care of customer service and returns.
+It may be well worth considering whether you should sign up for Fulfilment by Amazon, which is Amazon’s process for warehousing and shipping your product and also taking care of customer service and returns.

-What else can I do to prepare my business for Amazon’s arrival?
+What else can I do to prepare my business to sell on Amazon Australia?

 - Do your research.
 Keep an eye out for Amazon Marketplace seller summits and other events designed to help retailers learn about selling on Amazon.
 There’s also plenty of useful information online about how Amazon works and how sellers can get more out of this online platform.